 Have you been injured at work?
-Did you apply for workers’ compensation, or are you still waiting for your settlement?
-Have you found yourself asking why workers’ comp takes so long to settle?
-As with any legal process, it can take time and patience.
-There isn’t a cookie-cutter, one-size-fits-all solution.
-Investigations will be made, and claims will be reviewed.
-Some people will get their settlement faster than others.
+Did you file an L&I claim with the Washington State Department of Labor and Industries (L&I) or are you still waiting for your settlement?
+Have you found yourself asking why an L&I claim takes so long to close?
+As with any legal process, it takes time and patience.
+Keep reading to learn more about the workers’ comp claim process, what can cause delays, and how you can keep moving forward.

-What Is the Claims Investigation Process?
+What Is The Claims Investigation Process?

-- Legal delays: Your settlement could be delayed due to court system delays, or a lack of resources when it comes to settling the massive number of appeals being considered.
+- Legal delays: Your settlement could be delayed due to court system delays or a lack of resources when it comes to settling the massive number of appeals being considered.

-- Fraud prevention: L&I claim managers need to go over claims meticulously to ensure no fraudulent claims result in a settlement.
+- Fraud prevention: L&I Claim Managers need to go over claims meticulously to ensure no fraudulent claims result in a settlement.
 Many suspicious claims make it through the system, creating a need for a careful and stringent screening process.

 - Employer dispute: Any dispute coming from your employer regarding your case could result in a delay.